xLSX285/EnterpriseG/README.md

 - `True`: Script will compress Install.wim to Install.esd - This will require more time and resources.
 - `False`: Script wont compress Install.wim to Install.esd `Default`

+## RemoveApps

+- `True`: All inbox apps will be removed from the mounted image
+- `False`: All inbox apps will remain `Default`

+## RemovePackages

+- `True`: All safe to remove packages will be removed from the mounted image
+- `False`: All other packages will remain `Default`

+## DisableFeatures

+- `True`: All features will be disabled from the mounted image
+- `False`: All features will remain enabled `Default`

 # Known "issues" with EnterpriseG
 - `EnterpriseG` Insider Preview builds cannot be updated through Windows Update, you have to get another ISO and perform an inplace upgrade. - `Microsoft doesn't officially offer EnterpriseG as Edition.
 That's why.`